-More recently, in Kingdom of Spain v Infrastructure Services Luxembourg S.à.r.l.
-(2021) 387 ALR 22, the Full Court of the Federal Court of Australia found that Spain and other Contracting States to the Washington Convention cannot resist "recognition" of awards by pleading foreign State immunity.
-However, the Full Court did not decide whether foreign States are immune from the subsequent steps of "enforcement" and/or "execution" under art.
-55, and its orders (unlike those at first instance) do not grant leave for the applicant to enforce the award.
-Contracting States may be entitled to rely on foreign State immunity at the steps of enforcement and execution.
+More recently, in Kingdom of Spain v Infrastructure Services Luxembourg S.a.r.l.
+(2021) 387 ALR 22, the Full Court of the Federal Court of Australia found that Spain and other Contracting States to the Washington Convention cannot resist "recognition" of awards by pleading foreign state immunity.
+This decision is discussed in detail in question 6.8 above.